ippontech/blog-usa/posts/go-cli-from-scratch.md

 | :zap: Disclaimer: Popular CLI frameworks exist for every language, for most cases you're better off picking your favorite flavor and going with that. |
 | ------------------------------------------------------------ |

 Although if you've ever wondered how CLI Frameworks do what they do then read on.
-There are plenty of reasonable use cases to DIY tools, for a practical example look at Hashicorp (*Terraform, Nomad*).
+There are plenty of reasonable use cases for DIY tools, for a practical example look at Hashicorp (*Terraform, Nomad*).
 Most if not all their CLI products use Command a Go CLI Framework developed by the founder.

 Cobra which I briefly name dropped above is argubably the best and most popular CLI Framework for Go.
 It is trusted by the Kubernetes and Docker community (**Kubectl** & **Docker CLI**) among many more notable projects: *Helm, Etcd, Istio...*